-In the early hours of October 21, McKesson Corporation, Cardinal Health Inc., AmerisourceBergen Corporation, and Teva Pharmaceutical Industries, the parent company of Actavis Generics, agreed to pay the two counties in northeastern Ohio a $260 million settlement.
+In the early hours of October 21, McKesson Corporation, Cardinal Health Inc., AmerisourceBergen Corporation, and Teva Pharmaceutical Industries, the parent company of Actavis Generics, agreed to pay the two counties a $260 million settlement.
 Under the terms of the settlement, the four Opioid distributors will immediately pay the counties $215 million.
 Teva, the largest manufacturer of generic medications in the world, will also pay the two counties an additional $20 million and donate them a $25 million supply of Suboxone over the course of the next eighteen months.
-The counties will use the damages to fund rehab for Opioid addiction and medical care for overdose victims.
+Summit County and Cuyahoga County are part of northeastern Ohio, the state which suffered the second-highest rate of Opioid-related deaths in 2017.
+They will use the damages from the settlement to fund rehab for Opioid addiction and medical care for overdose victims.

 The Background of the Trial